 3 Common Manual Handling Injuries

 One in three accidents at work are caused by manual handling.
 When these injuries occur, they can result in employees being unable to fulfil their job roles.
 They may end up off work, or even be forced to leave employment.
-In the next few sections, we will look at some of the most common injuries caused by manual handling.
+In this section, we will look at some of the most common injuries caused by manual handling.

 When manual handling, workers may find that their field of vision is obstructed by the load they are moving.
 In these situations, they may fail to notice trip or slip hazards in their immediate vicinity.
 These could include wet floors or trailing cables.